 Revenues from research and development contracts and grants for the years ended December 31, 2015 and 2014, were \$8.2 million and \$3.1 million, respectively.
-The increase in revenue of \$5.1 million, or 160%, reflects a \$4.3 million increase in revenues from our federal contracts supporting the development of TPOXX[®] and a \$771,000 increase in grant revenues related to dengue fever.
-The increase in revenues related to the TPOXX[®] program is primarily due to the commencement of an expanded human safety study in 2015, as well as the performance of multiple animal studies.
+The increase in revenue of \$5.1 million, or 160%, reflects a \$4.3 million increase in revenues from our federal contracts supporting the development of TPOXXTM and a \$771,000 increase in grant revenues related to dengue fever.
+The increase in revenues related to the TPOXXTM program is primarily due to the commencement of an expanded human safety study in 2015, as well as the performance of multiple animal studies.

-Revenues from research and development contracts and grants for the years ended December 31, 2014 and 2013, were 3.1 million and 5.5 million, respectively.
-The decrease in revenue of 2.4 million, or 43%, reflects a 0.6 million decrease in revenues from our federal contracts supporting the development of TPOXX[®] and a 1.8 million decrease in grant revenues related to dengue fever and Lassa fever, of which 1.2 million relates to the Lassa fever program.
-In connection with the Company's Optimization Program (described below), the Company entered into an asset purchase agreement in August 2014 to sell and transfer its preclinical Lassa fever assets to Kineta Four, LLC.
+Revenues from research and development contracts and grants for the years ended December 31, 2014 and 2013, were \$3.1 million and \$5.5 million, respectively.
+The decrease in revenue of \$2.4 million, or 43%, reflects a \$0.6 million decrease in revenues from our federal contracts supporting the development of TPOXXTM and a \$1.8 million decrease in grant revenues related to dengue fever and Lassa fever, of which \$1.2 million relates to the Lassa fever program.
+In connection with the Company's Optimization Program (described below), the Company entered into an asset purchase agreement in August 2014 to sell and transfer its pre-clinical Lassa fever assets to Kineta Four, LLC.

 SG&A for the years ended December 31, 2015 and 2014 were \$10.6 million and \$12.6 million, respectively, reflecting a decrease of approximately \$1.9 million, or 15.5%.
-The decrease is primarily related to a decrease of \$888,000 in professional service fees in connection with business development and strategic initiatives; a \$536,000 decrease in employee compensation expense; a decrease of \$254,000 in investor relations and other consulting services; and a \$96,000 decrease in travel-related expense.
+The decrease is primarily related to a decrease of \$888,000 in professional service fees in connection with business development and strategic initiatives; a \$536,000 decrease in employee compensation expense primarily due to a decrease in stock-based compensation expense; a decrease of \$254,000 in investor relations and other consulting services; and a \$96,000 decrease in travel-related expense.